Beyond TEFL: Volunteer While Teaching Abroad!By Jennifer Collis

 November 8, 2018

 One of the great things about going abroad to teach English as a foreign language (TEFL) is that you get to immerse yourself in a new culture and language, and hopefully make a difference not only in your own life but the lives of your students.
 It’s a great feeling, isn’t it?
-Making a difference in the world is a life-changing experience.
 Would you like to take that experience to the next level?
 A great way to do that is to volunteer while you’re teaching abroad.

 Volunteering some time to a cause you feel passionate about is fun and rewarding in any country, but when you’re abroad, it becomes an opportunity to get more deeply involved with a culture and its people.
 I first did this when I found myself “stuck” in Costa Rica for the Christmas break.
 On a whim, I decided to volunteer at a local orphanage, and it turned out to be an unforgettable experience.
 With this in mind, I later used a break from my teaching schedule in Morocco to spend a month working on a ranch for rescued donkeys in Spain (yes, it’s really a thing!).